 Sailop vs ThemeForest vs Shadcn: Why Templates Need a Score

-The Template Problem in 2026
+The template problem in 2026

-Then three things happened:
+Then three things flattened the curve:

-ThemeForest Templates
+ThemeForest templates

-Average Score: 72/100 (Grade D)
+Average score: 72/100 (Grade D) · Range: 58–89

 We scanned the 25 best-selling ThemeForest HTML and React templates as of March 2026.